ZebraDevs/DataServices-JavaScript-SDK/README.md

 ### API Key
 To get an API key to work with these APIs, use the [Getting Started Guide](https://developer.zebra.com/gsg) and select the Barcode Intelligence product.

+### Built-in Help

+To use the built-in help function, use the following command:

+`node Node/SavannaBarcode.js Help`

 Usage guide
 -----------